satya-supercluster/brand-voice-service/docs/practice_guide.md

 # Interview & Presentation Practice Guide

-## For Your Success at Typeface! 🚀

----

 ## Part 1: Understanding Your Project (Study This First)

 ### What Problem Does It Solve?
 (Elevator Pitch - 30 seconds)